Updated: Aug 6

 Magazines and Cover Tapes

-The C64 spawned a number of C64 focused video game magazines, such as ZZap!64 in the UK.
+The C64 spawned several C64 focused video game magazines, such as ZZap!64 in the UK.
 Magazines such as these featured news, reviews and irreverent comedy articles.
 For gamers in the pre-internet ‘80s and ‘90s, magazines such as these were the best way to keep up-to-date with what was happening in the C64 gaming scene.

 This set the stage for the 16-bit home computers, such as the Amiga and Atari ST. These home computers would be designed with gaming in mind, and it would show.
 But that is a story for another day…